Here are facts about this very serious heart condition—and how it differs from a heart attack.

 It’s not always possible to prevent cardiac arrest, but it is possible to detect heart issues that may increase your risk.
 Get screened for heart disease and live a heart-healthy life.
 Screenings such as an electrocardiogram (ECG) or wearing a cardiac monitor can detect heart arrhythmias.
 Echocardiograms can uncover heart damage and show if you have signs of heart failure.
 Blood tests can check levels of hormones and chemicals that affect your heart’s ability to function normally.

-Copyright 2023 © Baldwin Publishing, Inc. Health eCooks™ is a designated trademark of Baldwin Publishing, Inc. Cook eKitchen™ is a designated trademark of Baldwin Publishing, Inc. Any duplication or distribution of the information contained herein without the express approval of Baldwin Publishing, Inc. is strictly prohibited.
+Copyright 2017-2022 © Baldwin Publishing, Inc. All rights reserved.
+Health eCooking® is a registered trademark of Baldwin Publishing, Inc. Cook eKitchen™ is a designated trademark of Baldwin Publishing, Inc. Any duplication or distribution of the information contained herein without the express approval of Baldwin Publishing, Inc. is strictly prohibited.

 Date Last Reviewed: January 5, 2023